Jisencc/ICSO/README.md

 # Intelligent Computation enabled Smartphone Imaging for Oximetry and Clinical Diagnosis of Cardiovascular Disease (ICSO)
-A real-time, auxiliary-free system exploring cyanosis and local oxygen concentration as a convenient and rapid method for clinical diagnosis, including monitoring cardiovascular disease and anemia.
+A real-time, auxiliary-free system exploring cyanosis and local oxygen concentration as a convenient and rapid method for clinical diagnosis, including monitoring cardiovascular disease and anemia. <br>
 See our manuscript and method tutorial for more details.
 ## Quick start
 You can simply and quickly run and use the demo test of our models including oxygen saturation measurement, disease diagnosis and skin tone-based correction.
 And we supply some de-identified images for the demo test.